stackhpc/ansible-slurm-appliance/docs/production.md

 - If floating IPs are required for login nodes, create these in OpenStack and add the IPs into the OpenTofu `login` definition.

+- Consider enabling topology aware scheduling.
+This is currently only supported if your cluster does not include any baremetal nodes.
+This can be enabled by:
+    1. Creating Availability Zones in your OpenStack project for each physical rack
+    2. Setting the `availability_zone` fields of compute groups in your OpenTofu configuration
+    3. Adding the `compute` group as a child of `topology` in `environments/$ENV/inventory/groups`
+    4. (Optional) If you are aware of the physical topology of switches above the rack-level, override `topology_above_rack_topology` in your groups vars
+       (see [topology docs](../ansible/roles/topology/README.md) for more detail)

 - Consider whether mapping of baremetal nodes to ironic nodes is required.
 See [PR 485](https://github.com/stackhpc/ansible-slurm-appliance/pull/485).